pimutils/vdirsyncer/docs/contributing.rst

 Then you can run::

     pytest                # The normal testsuite
-    pre-commit run --all  # Run all linters (which also run via pre-commit) make docs   # Build the HTML docs, output is at docs/_build/html/
+    pre-commit run --all  # Run all linters (which also run via pre-commit) make -C docs html     # Build the HTML docs, output is at docs/_build/html/ make -C docs linkcheck  # Check docs for any broken links

 The ``Makefile`` has a lot of options that allow you to control which tests are run, and which servers are tested.
 Take a look at its code where they are all